Insects for food. Twelve most delicious insect dishes Eating insects

 Frogs, newts and salamanders.

-These small amphibians live around freshwater bodies in both warm and cold climates. temperate climate.
+These small amphibians live around freshwater bodies of water in both warm and warm countries. temperate climate.
 Catch frogs at night, when they are easy to spot by their croaking, and kill them with a stick.
-Eat them whole with their skins off.
-Newts and salamanders can be found under rotten logs or under rocks in the same places where frogs usually abound.
+Eat them whole, after removing the skin.
+Newts and salamanders can be found under rotten logs or under rocks in the same places where frogs are usually found.

 Shellfish.

-These include invertebrates that live in water and grass: snails, toothless, slugs.
+These include invertebrates that live in water and grass: snails, toothless snails, slugs.

 Recipe:

-For cooking bivalve mollusks in field conditions First you need to catch them.
-Although, with their speed of about 10 cm per day, the word “catch” sounds ridiculous ...
+For cooking bivalve molluscs in hiking conditions, first you need to catch them.
+Although, with their speed of about 10 cm per day, the word “catch” sounds funny...
 You should not take very small and very large shells.
-There is nothing to eat in small ones, and large ones are old and excessively hard.
-Optimal size- 7-10 cm.
-Before cooking, the outer part of the shells must be thoroughly washed from silt, sand and bottom mud.
+The small ones are nothing to eat, and the large ones are old and overly hard.
+Optimal size– 7-10cm.
+Before cooking, the outer part of the shells must be thoroughly washed to remove silt, sand and bottom dirt.

-A good, cookable sink is defined as follows: if the valves are tightly compressed, then everything is in order.
+A good, cookable sink is defined as follows: if the valves are tightly closed, then everything is in order.
 The mollusk is alive and holds the valves tightly.

-Next, make a small fire.
-To cook shellfish, you need a lot of coals and heat, but not an open flame.
-When the fire is mostly burned out, we put the clams on top of the coals.
-After 3-5 minutes, turn the shells over with a stick on the other side.
-A well-done clam makes it easy to open the shells.
+Next, you should build a small fire.
+Cooking shellfish requires a lot of coals and heat, but not an open flame.
+When the fire is mostly burned out, place the shellfish on top of the coals.
+After 3-5 minutes, use a stick to turn the shells over to the other side.
+A well-fried clam allows the shell to open easily.
 This is a sign of readiness.

-You can, of course, rake up the coals and put the clams inside, and then fill it with hot coals from above.
+You can, of course, rake the coals and put the shellfish inside, and then pour hot coals on top.
 But this method has a drawback.
-Some shells spontaneously open when roasted.
-And this means that fragments of coal will get inside.
+Some shells spontaneously open when fried.
+This means that coal fragments will get inside.

-The so-called leg is eaten from the shell - a muscular process with which the mollusk is repelled from the bottom and moved.
+From the shell they eat the so-called leg - a muscular process with which the mollusk pushes off the bottom and moves.
 This is a small formation of light beige or Pink colour.
-Everything else must be thrown away.
+Everything else needs to be thrown away.

-I myself have tasted these creatures.
-The main thing is not to digest and not overcook, otherwise you will chew on a “piece of tire”.
+I tasted these creatures myself.
+The main thing is not to overcook or overcook, otherwise you will chew “a piece of a tire.”

 Crustaceans.

-Of these "comrades" we can meet only one - crayfish.
-There are several ways to get these inhabitants of the river bottom.
-Very often they catch crayfish with their hands, marking a certain place in the reservoir where, by all indications, crayfish can live, they go into the water and carefully move along the bottom, inspect all the pitfalls, snags, look under the trunks of trees lying in the water. as soon as they notice the crawling cancer, they immediately, without delay, grab it with their hand, otherwise the cancer can quickly hide in some kind of shelter (remember that crayfish become surprisingly quick in case of danger threatening them).
-Catching crayfish with your hands is an old, “old-fashioned” way, and, of course, the most primitive of all the others. in addition, this method can not always be applied - only in those reservoirs where crayfish are caught at a depth of half a meter to one and a half meters.
-In deeper places, you have to use crayfish, etc.
+Of these “comrades” we can only find one - crayfish.
+There are several ways to catch these inhabitants of the river bottom.
+Very often, crayfish are caught by hand, having marked a certain place in a reservoir where, by all indications, crayfish can live, they enter the water and carefully move along the bottom, inspect all the pitfalls, snags, and look under the trunks of trees lying in the water. as soon as they notice a crawling crayfish, they immediately, without delay, grab it with their hand, otherwise the crayfish can quickly hide in some shelter (remember that crayfish become surprisingly agile in the event of danger threatening them).
+Catching crayfish with your hands is an old, “grandfather’s” method, and, of course, the most primitive of all the others.
+In addition, this method cannot always be used - only in those reservoirs where crayfish are caught at a depth of half a meter to one and a half meters.
+In deeper places it is necessary to use crayfish traps, etc.

-Crayfish go hunting after dark, so the most suitable period for catching them is from 10 pm to 3 am. in some reservoirs, crayfish come out to fish in the early morning, in the wee hours. so that at such a time the hunt for river "hermits" can be very lucrative.
+Crayfish go hunting after dark, so the most suitable period for catching them is from 10 pm to 3 am. in some reservoirs, crayfish go out to fish early in the morning, in the pre-dawn hours. so at such times the hunt for river “hermits” can be quite rewarding.

-From myself I recommend to always have a women's nylon stocking in your pocket.
-Takes up minimum space.
-We put in a stocking something rotten or the same toothless (her meat), a little scorched at the stake.
-We throw in deep place, where we can’t catch with our hands, and go about our business for 30 minutes, decide for yourself how much.
-Cancer tries to get food and clings to the stocking with claws, it is difficult to unhook.
-Pulled out like 9 pieces at one time.
+I personally recommend having a women’s nylon stocking in your pocket at all times.
+Takes up minimal space.
+We put something rotten in the stocking or the same toothless meat (its meat), slightly singed at the fire.
+Throw in deep place, where we can’t catch with our hands, and we go about our business for about 30 minutes, decide for yourself how long.
+The cancer is trying to get food and clings to the stocking with its claws, it is difficult to unhook.
+At one time I pulled out like 9 pieces.
 You can take several stockings.

 Reptiles.

-Don't neglect snakes and lizards as a possible source of food.
+Don't neglect snakes and lizards as a possible food source.
 All of them are edible.
-Remove the scaly skin from them and then boil or roast them.
-Hold them over a fire before skinning them to make skinning them easier.
+Remove their scaly skin and then boil or roast them.
+Before skinning, hold them over the fire to make skinning easier.

 You may not believe it, but insects are edible.
-What do they taste like and why are some species regularly eaten in many parts of the world?
-We learn about it from the materials of the next publication.
+What do they taste like and why are some types regularly eaten in many countries around the world?
+We will learn about this from the materials of the next publication.

 Cicada

 This type of insect is eaten not only in Asian countries, but also in many parts of the United States.
-Cicadas practically do not crawl out to the surface, live deep underground and feed on the juice of the roots.
+Cicadas practically do not crawl to the surface; they live deep underground and feed on the sap of the roots.
 They can live up to 17 years, periodically crawling to the surface to reproduce.
-At this time, many people eagerly await their prey, because it is necessary to have time to catch the insect before the shell hardens.
-Cicadas can be boiled, fried, consumed with a side dish.
+At this time, many people eagerly await their prey, because they need to catch the insect before the shell hardens.
+Cicadas can be boiled, fried, or eaten with a side dish.
 They are valued for their low calorie content and high protein content (up to 40%).

-In nature, there is also an annual (annual) cicada, which is much easier to catch.
+In nature, there is also an annual (one-year) cicada, which is much easier to catch.
 Despite its name, it functions from 2 to 7 years.
-The taste of the insect resembles asparagus or potatoes.
+The insect tastes like asparagus or potatoes.

 Dragonfly

-In Indonesia, people practice eating dragonflies, mainly as a curative measure.
+In Indonesia, people practice eating dragonflies, mainly as a medicinal measure.
 They are fried or boiled.
-They catch dragonflies at the moment when they hunt mosquitoes, and for this they are armed with sticks from palm trees dipped in sticky juice.
+They catch dragonflies while they are hunting mosquitoes, and to do this they arm themselves with palm tree sticks dipped in sticky sap.
 Dragonflies taste like the soft shell of a crab.

 Ant eggs

 The following dish is popular in Mexico.
-Giant black ant eggs are harvested from agave roots.
+The eggs of the giant black ant are collected from the roots of the agave plant.
 They are boiled or fried in oil and added to tacos or some other popular national dishes.
 However, the larvae have a mild, nutty flavor.
 There is also a cottage cheese aftertaste.

 Grasshopper

 Mexicans have already distinguished themselves on our list.
 We continue to voice their gastronomic preferences.
-Grasshoppers are fried, flavored with chili and lime.
-Entrepreneurial people sell the finished dish in the market squares.
-Passers-by are happy to eat fried grasshoppers in handfuls, like chips.
+The grasshoppers are fried and seasoned with chili pepper and lime.
+Enterprising people sell the finished dish in market squares.
+Passers-by happily gobble up handfuls of fried grasshoppers, like chips.
 They have a salty and spicy taste.

-People in Vietnam, China, and Korea eat silkworm pupae, which are considered an edible by-product of the silk industry.
-If in Korea this insect is usually boiled, then in China and Vietnam, residents prefer fried silkworm pupae.
-The taste of the dish is salty, similar to dried shrimp with a chewy consistency.
+Residents of Vietnam, China and Korea eat silkworm pupae, which are considered an edible by-product of the silk industry.
+If in Korea this insect is usually boiled, then in China and Vietnam residents prefer fried silkworm pupae.
+The dish tastes salty, similar to dried shrimp with a chewy consistency.

 These insects are eaten in Thailand.
-These massive critters are very popular as a snack and can be bought at any kiosk.
+These massive creatures are very popular as a snack and can be purchased at any kiosk.
 Thais prefer them fried with hot sauce or steamed.
-Roll them up in banks.
-Tastes like slightly salted fish.
+They also roll them into jars.
+The taste is reminiscent of lightly salted fish.

 Scorpion

-This formidable insect is eaten by the inhabitants of China, Thailand and Vietnam.
-They are caught on the street and deep-fried.
-The taste of a scorpion resembles the soft shell of a crab or shrimp in a shell.
+This formidable insect is eaten by residents of China, Thailand and Vietnam.
+They are caught on the street and deep fried.
+The taste of scorpion resembles the soft shell of a crab or shrimp in its shell.

-Another "treasure" is eaten in Nigeria, Malaysia and Papua New Guinea.
-AT countryside weevil larvae are considered a staple, they are valued for their high content of protein, calcium, potassium.
-They are collected directly from the tree, strung on a skewer and roasted over hot coals.
-Sometimes fried in flour and wrapped in a sago leaf.
-Raw to taste, the larvae resemble coconut, and when ready, bacon.
+Another “treasure” is eaten in Nigeria, Malaysia and Papua New Guinea.
+IN rural areas Weevil larvae are considered a staple product; they are valued for their high protein, calcium, and potassium content.
+They are collected directly from the tree, strung on a skewer and fried over hot coals.
+Sometimes fried in flour and wrapped in sago leaf.
+When raw, the larvae taste like coconut, and when cooked, they taste like bacon.

 Ants